4 Ways Tennesseans Can Reduce Waste from Drive-Thrus

 When placing your order, think twice about the extras.
 Do you really need that ketchup packet or napkin?
 If you are taking it home, can you skip the plastic utensils?
 Making conscious choices to minimize packaging waste can have a significant impact.
 Avoiding unnecessary extras reduces trash and helps conserve resources in the process.
 So, next time you’re asked if you want that extra straw, say no and save the planet one sip at a time.

 As Tennesseans, we have the power to drive positive change right from the fast food drive-thru.
 By following these four easy tips, we can significantly reduce waste and pave the way for a cleaner future.
+Try bringing your own cup or skipping the extras on your next drive-thru visit.
+Share your sustainable swaps with #NobodyTrashesTennessee and inspire others to do the same!
 Together, we can make a difference—one drive-thru at a time.

 Share This